 Alazne tries to say something, but she shuts up.
 I suppose that in her current state she wouldn’t have been able to finish a sentence without sobbing.
 A few groups, either young couples or older ones with their children, pass us by while offering us glances of either concern or embarrassment.
 I keep caressing Alazne’s light brown hair until she calms down.

 We leave the aquarium a few minutes later.
-Must be around six and a half in the afternoon.
+It must be around six and a half in the afternoon.
 As I hold Alazne’s waist, we walk along the port, near the edge to the calm, basil green, fish-smelling waters.
 The sky is getting cloudier, although there’s barely any breeze.
-It will probably not rain today.
+It may not rain today.
 Still, the weather changes way too quickly around these parts.

-Alazne isn’t very eager to speak, so I merely stroke her hand as I lean my head against hers.
+Alazne is reluctant to speak, so I merely stroke her hand as I lean my head against hers.
 Some distance away a bunch of people are talking, and I also hear the background noise of traffic from a couple of streets away.
 A few minutes later I look up and find a sliver of clear blue, while most of the sky is puffy white.

-I lean forward trying to look her in the eye, but she turns her head slightly away from me.
+I lean in trying to look her in the eye, but she turns her head slightly away from me.

 “Well, while that woman was hitting on you…” Alazne says.
 “If she was doing it at all… I don’t know.
 Something just overwhelmed me.
 It was like I wanted to hurt her.
 I never had such thoughts before.”

-“But I don’t even know her… I mean, I can’t know her.
+“But I don’t even know her… I mean, I couldn’t know her.
 She’s a stranger to me.”